yazankb/movie-recommender-system/README.md

 ## Project Structure

 The project is structured as follows:
-├── data
+- `data/`
-│   ├── external # Data from third-party sources
+  - `external/` # Data from third-party sources
-│   ├── interim # Intermediate data that has been transformed │   └── raw # The original, immutable data
+  - `interim/` # Intermediate data that has been transformed
-│
+  - `raw/` # The original, immutable data dump
-├── models # Trained and serialized models, final checkpoints │
+- `models/` # Trained and serialized models, model checkpoints
-├── notebooks # Jupyter notebooks for data exploration and model development │
+- `notebooks/` # Jupyter notebooks for exploratory data analysis and model development
-├── references # Data dictionaries, manuals, and explanatory materials │
+- `references/` # Data dictionaries, manuals, and all explanatory materials
-├── reports
+- `reports/`
-│   ├── figures # Generated graphics and figures for reporting │   └── final_report.pdf # Report containing data exploration, solution exploration, training process, and evaluation │
+  - `figures/` # Generated graphics and figures to be used in reporting
-└── benchmark
+  - `final_report.pdf` # Compiled report detailing explorations, methodologies, and results
+- `benchmark/`
-    ├── data # Dataset used for evaluation
+  - `data/` # Dataset used for model evaluation
-    └── evaluate.py # Script that performs evaluation of the given model
+  - `evaluate.py` # Evaluation script for the trained models

 ## Getting Started